 If you encounter any of the above "spinning wheel" errors (and blanked out frame where your webcam image should be), it's because another program, background process, or privacy setting on your computer is preventing LockDown Browser from activating your camera.

 For Mac users, you should read this article to adjust your camera privacy settings.

-For Windows users, if you are already using version 2.0.6.03 and are experiencing the "spinning wheel", you should then check whether you've enabled the correct privacy settings for your camera and microphone.
+For Windows users, you should check whether you've enabled the correct privacy settings for your camera and microphone.
 These types of settings exist both in the Windows operating system, and possibly also in any camera utilities or anti-virus software that may be installed on your computer.